kantord/SeaGOAT/docs/developer.md

 ### Step 3: Clone the repository

-Use Git to close the repository:
+Use Git to clone the repository:

 ```bash
 git clone git@github.com:kantord/SeaGOAT.git